 Before you sell an item, especially if it’s a family heirloom, think long and hard about whether you really want to part with it.
 You can’t count on it still being available if you change your mind and go to buy it back from the owner.
 The dealer might not be willing to sell it back for the price they paid you anyway.
 That’s their prerogative as the current owner of the piece, and there should be no question that they bought it from you to turn a profit.

-You may be better off pawning the item for a loan at a shop that deals in antiques and collectibles if you need money and isn't sure about completely letting go just yet.
+You may be better off pawning the item for a loan at a shop that deals in antiques and collectibles if you need money and aren't sure about completely letting go just yet.
 Just know that if you miss a loan payment to a pawnbroker you'll forfeit your rights to ownership.

 Don’t kick yourself for not finding a way to hold out for top dollar when selling either.
 Once a deal is done count your blessings, and your cash, knowing that someone was willing to quickly take the item off your hands.
 Part of letting go of an antique is moving on after the sale and not looking back.